-Deputy Inder: Through you, madam, I do not think there is any criticism of the Committee having delay given the circumstances.
+Deputy Inder: Sir, I do not think, through you madam, I do not think there is any criticism of the Committee having delay given the circumstances.
 But if I could ask one question.

-If a ports plan is going to affect either St Peter Port or St Sampson's, can I ask whether his Committee would give Economic Development some sight over the general steer because at the moment we are unsighted on it and as he explained it does have impact on the Seafront Enhancement and many other areas of Government strategy?
+If a ports plan is going to affect either St Peter Port or St Sampson's.
+Can I ask whether his Committee would give Economic Development some sight over the general steer because at the moment we are unsighted on it and as he explained it does have impact on the Seafront Enhancement and many other areas of Government strategy?